siriusdevs/rpm-hws_7-2_2023/hw_http/README.md

 ---
 #### After this command you fill see the main page.
 You can choose which page to go to.
 ---
-### If you chooce the page with name "cities", you will see different cities and some infromation about them, like country, local language and population.
+### If you choose the page with name "cities", you will see different cities and some infromation about them, like country, local language and population.

 #### You can open Postman and try to do POST/PUT/DELETE requests.
 Folows this steps: